 The simplest way to keep a digital journal is to use note keeping or word processing software on your computer or phone. e.g. Google Docs, Evernote.
 Dedicated journal writing software also exists for both computer and phone.

 Blogging originated as an online journal (web-log).
 However, from my experience blogging and journaling are different, mainly because blogging is not private, but also because there is more focus on influence than personal insight.

 What to write about

-Your reason for starting a journal may tell you want to write about, but don’t worry if it doesn’t.
-There are lots of different topics you can write about, and you don’t even have to choose one as you can do several in one notebook.
-It is your journal so you can write whatever you want to.
+You may have a goal for your journaling so know exactly what you want to write about.
+But don’t worry if you don’t, that means you can experiment and find the style that excites and supports you.
+There are lots of different topics you can write about, and you can mix them all up in one notebook.
+It is your journal, so you can write whatever you want to.
+You can also mix up the style of your journal entries as well, perhaps going from lists to drawings to mindmaps.
 Here are some ideas to get you started:

 - how you’re feeling e.g. what are you worrying about, what you’re looking forward to

 - to-do lists – what you want to achieve and the progress you’ve made